Zargath/minecraft-bedrock-server/README.md

 sudo systemctl status minecraft
 ```

 ### 4. Automatic Updates

-The server will auto-update every Monday at 3am via cron, using the `update_bedrock.sh` script.
+The server will automatically update every Monday at 3am via cron, using the `update_bedrock.sh` script.

----

-All scripts and the server run as the dedicated `minecraft` user for security.
+All scripts and the server run as the dedicated `minecraft` user for improved security.